-- 9.3 You must not take detrimental action or cause detrimental action to be taken against a person substantially in reprisal for a complaint they have made alleging a breach of this Code. - 9.4 You must not take detrimental action or cause detrimental action to be taken against a person substantially in reprisal for any function they have exercised under the Procedures. - 9.5 For the purposes of clauses 9.3 and 9.4, a detrimental action is an action causing, comprising or involving any of the following: - a injury, damage or loss - b intimidation or harassment - c discrimination, disadvantage or adverse treatment in relation to employment
+- You must not take detrimental action or cause detrimental action to be taken against a person substantially in reprisal for a complaint they have made alleging a breach of this Code. - 8.4 You must not take detrimental action or cause detrimental action to be taken against a person substantially in reprisal for any function they have exercised under the Procedures. - 8.5 For the purposes of clauses 8.3 and 8.4, a detrimental action is an action causing, comprising or involving any of the following: - injury, damage or loss - intimidation or harassment - discrimination, disadvantage adverse treatment in relation to employment

-- d dismissal from, or prejudice in, employment - e disciplinary proceedings.
+- dismissal from, or prejudice in, employment - disciplinary proceedings.